First Minister says coronavirus cases may be 'leveling off' as she announces latest figures

 "For now, though, that optimism needs to be balanced by concern at the high case numbers recently – a pattern that is increasingly evident in other countries as well.”

-However the First Minister also mentioned that we can see a ‘leveling off’ of covid figures.
+However the First Minister also mentioned that we can see a ‘levelling off’ of covid figures.

 Ms Sturgeon said this is ‘encouraging news’, however added that case numbers remain high and that is ‘a worry.’